-The Bank classifies its financial assets in the following categories:
+The bank classifies its financial assets in the following categories:

 Financial assets classified as at fair value through profits or loss, loans and receivables, Financial Investments by Amortized cost, and Financial Investments at Fair value through OCI.
-The Bank's
+The Bank's classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
 Management determines the classification of its investments at initial recognition.